Clay-Ferguson/quantizr/docs/user-guide/rss/index.md

 # Comment on a Podcast

-The Audio Player has a "Post" button, so you can share the article title and link to the Fediverse, along with a comment/post.
+The Audio Player has a "Post" button, so you can share the article title and link along with a comment/post.

 When posting this way the link that gets included points back to the Quanta app, with a URL that will start playing the audio at the time offset that was automatically embedded into the link (or audio podcasts only)